joshuaSweetkindSinger/table_io/README.md

 See the file `examples/example.rb` for more examples.

+### Find all dessert recipes with fewer than 300 calories
+If you don't want to write out a new file, then you can just use the end of the pipe as an enumeration, rather than writing to a SinkFile.
+In this example, we just return an array of Record objects that represent dessert recipes with fewer than 300 calories.

+    Pipe.source('desserts.csv')               >> # Read the input file
+    TableIo::Delimited::Reader.new.each.select {|r| r.calories < 300}

+See the file `examples/example.rb` for more examples.

 ## Pipes
 All file processing is done with pipes.
 See `pipe.rb` in this project.
-A pipe is chain of StreamProcessor objects, with the output of one processor providing the input for the next processor in the chain.
+A pipe is a chain of StreamProcessor objects, with the output of one processor providing the input for the next processor in the chain.
 Chaining together StreamProcessor objects into a pipe is how one transforms an initial input file into an altered, filtered version of the file in another format, with each processor